 Which skills are those?
 That's exactly what we'll be covering in this article.
 Let's dive right in.

-Who is a facilitator, and what makes a good facilitator?
+Who is a facilitator?

 A facilitator (or a Workshopper, as we like to call them!) is the person who guides a team through a process, helping them unleash their potential, do their best work, and avoid the usual pitfalls of collaboration: groupthink, a lack of outcomes, and team politics (to name just a few!)